Liven28/ZombiesHealthRebalance/README.md

 Installation :

-(This is a server side mod, players have nothing to do) (replace -xxx by -Normal or -Hard or - VerHard or -Nightmare)
+(This is a server side mod, players have nothing to do)

+(replace -xxx by -Normal or -Hard or - VeryHard or -Nightmare)
 - Download or clone the repositiry
 - DELETE @Zombies-Health-rebalance-xxx folders of server root if already existing
 - Copy the @Zombies-Health-rebalance-xxx folder to the server root